Lightbeam visualizes the relationships between the sites you visit and the third party sites that are active on those pages.

 At Mozilla, we believe that everyone should have the tools to make their own decisions about their online privacy and who collects data on them.
 With the Lightbeam add-on, we are providing a valuable (and open) community research platform that aims to raise awareness, promote analysis and, ultimately, affect policy change in the areas of tracking and privacy.
 Lightbeam is one step in a larger, concerted effort by Mozilla and its partners to provide Web users with greater control and transparency of their personal data.

 The Mozilla Foundation is a non-profit organization that promotes the values of an open Web to the broader world.
 The larger Mozilla community sees the growing relevance of online privacy and is supporting several initiatives that tackle the issue in various ways.

-Visit our documentation on Github to learn more about the file formats used in Lightbeam and to see details of the data that is uploaded if you opt in to contribute data.
+Visit our documentation on Github to learn more about the file formats used in Lightbeam.

 The Ford Foundation is a non-profit organization that focuses on the mission of advancing human welfare.
 They provide support for companies and institutions devoted to strengthening democratic values, reducing poverty and social injustice, supporting human achievement and fostering international co-operation.